Which Is the Best Boat Hull Material?

 The oldest traditional construction is wood.
 There have been wooden ships of all shapes and sizes including cargo and fishing boats.

 Wood is still a popular choice for people wishing to build their own boats.
 Wharram catamarans are a case in point.
 The plans can be bought online and be home or a professionally built.
-These catamarans are a Polynesian style and can now be seen travelling the globe.
+These catamarans are a Polynesian style and can now be seen traveling the globe.

 Some of the wooden yachts we have looked are converted Scandinavian fishing boats.
 These were built 1800-1930s.
-They are good ocean going vessels and very beamy as they have room in the hold for the fish.
+They are good ocean-going vessels and very beamy as they have room in the hold for the fish.
 The problem I have with this type of boat is the external protection, I want to be on deck but with a covering from the elements.
 To escape bad weather I would have to go down and in essence be living in the hull the whole time.
 The amount of work needed to keep such a fishing boat in a seaworthy condition would be more than with some of our other choices.

 The rigging on these wooden boats is normally gaff-rigged and works through a system of blocks and pulleys.
 For a novice, it looks complicated and I wonder if the overall work on the boat would be too much for people our age.